Double-duty Benefit with Passing Shadows Purchase

 A popular public speaker, Mary offers Haiku writing workshops, serves as a docent at the Florence Griswold Museum, has taught poetry writing to inmates at the Connecticut state prison for women, and held numerous nonprofit Board and volunteer positions in the community arena.
 Her watercolor and acrylics paintings have been exhibited by the Lyme Art Association, Clinton Art Society and Essex Art Association and her animal portraits are treasured by numerous individual pet owners.

-All proceeds from the sale of Passing Shadows will be donated to the nonprofit Warrior Expeditions (www.warriorexpeditions.org) in support of its therapeutic programs that help veterans transition from their wartime experiences through long distance outdoor expeditions.
-Founded in 2013 as a nonprofit 501(c)3 organization, Warrior Expeditions sends returning servicemen and women on extended forays into the wild as a way of decompressing and reintegrating into society.
+All proceeds from the sale of Passing Shadows will be donated to the nonprofit Warrior Expeditions organization in support of its therapeutic programs that help veterans transition from their wartime experiences through long distance outdoor expeditions.
+Founded in 2013, Warrior Expeditions sends returning servicemen and women on extended forays in nature as a way of decompressing and reintegrating into society.

 Outings take anywhere from three to six months and include eight trails, plus a Mississippi River kayak voyage, and a cross-country bicycle trek.
 Warrior Expeditions provides the gear, clothing, supplies, a small monthly stipend, and skills training needed to complete expeditions and for readjustment to civilian life after a combat zone.
 The camaraderie experienced with other veterans helps restore faith in humanity and build an important network of life-long friendships and relationships.

 Other books by O’Connor are “Life Is Full of Sweet Spots – An Exploration of Joy,” (© 2013 Abbott Press, Bloomington, Ind.) as well as “Dreams of a Wingless Child” (© 2007, Wheatmark, Tuscon, Ariz.), a collection of award-winning nature and inspirational verses.
-Published by Station Square Media, New York, NY, Passing Shadows is expected to be available late-September on selected online sites, including amazon.com and barnesandnoble.com, as well as in selected community retail outlets.
+Published by Station Square Media, New York, NY, Passing Shadows is available in select local retail shops and on amazon.com.

 Rising Egret, an 18”x12.5” watercolor painting by Mary O’Connor, shown in the Clinton Art Society 72nd Annual Summer Juried Exhibition, July 13 – August 15, at the Andrews Memorial Town Hall, Clinton, Conn.